Pressio/pressio/docs/source/index.rst

     This is the documentation of the `C++ library <https://github.com/Pressio/pressio>`__, one element of the `Pressio ecosystem <https://pressio.github.io/>`_.

-This work was started with a focus on projection-based reduced-order models (ROMs), which is a strongly multidisciplinary topic.
+This work was started with a focus on projection-based reduced-order models (ROMs), which is a strongly **multidisciplinary** topic.
-Working towards a production-level ROM capability inevitably means touching multiple fields, ranging from, e.g., linear algebra, nonlinear solvers and optimization, to time integration, distributed computing and HPC.
+Working towards a production-level ROM capability inevitably means spanning multiple fields ranging from, e.g., linear algebra, nonlinear solvers and optimization, to time integration, distributed computing and HPC.
-The complexity level is further amplified if the goal is to develop a *generic* library.
+In and of itself this constitutes a substantial challenge to tackle, but the complexity increases if the goal is to develop a **generic** library.

-**Modularity, abstractions and well-defined APIs** thus become fundamental design principles needed to properly build such a project from the ground up.
+To start such a project from the ground up, grow it and then being able to maintain it, we believe **modularity, abstractions and well-defined APIs** to be fundamental design principles to rely on.

-This has been part of our effort from the beginning, and has lead to the following "stacked" design of pressio: each component (level) handles a specific capability and depends, via well-defined public APIs, on the ones below it.
-This approach has several benefits, but the main one is that each component becomes usable on its own, and, as a whole, the stack constitutes the foundation of the top-level ``pressio/rom`` component.
+This has been, and still is, at the core of our development effort, and has lead to a highly *modular* design of pressio (see table below): each component (level) of the stack covers a specific capability and depends, via *well-defined public APIs*, on the ones below it.
-The API documentation mirros this structure.

-..
-  The following table represents the *software stack* of the functionalities in pressio: each component (level) in the stack depends on all the ones below it.
+This has required (and still does) a considerable development effort, since each component needs "attention" and can easily be scoped into an independent, full-time project.
+So why doing all this rather than adopting a different, simpler approach (for example, limiting and hiding as implementation some of the supporting functionalities)?
+Because we believe the current structure/design offers several major benefits that would be hard (and in some cases impossible) to obtain otherwise: **flexibility, extensibility, maintainability, and the possibility of using each component on its own.**
+One drawback is that at any point in time, the various components might have different maturity levels, so reaching a comparable and solid maturity across the stack might take some time---our current goal is to obtain in version ``1.0.0`` a uniform maturity level *at least* across the ``rom, ode and solvers`` components.
+Please keep this in mind while browsing the documentation and the code.

+This table represents the *pressio stack*, and the left sidebar has the same structure.

 .. list-table::
    :widths: 10 48 42